slackapi/bolt-js/docs/_future/deploy_your_app.md

 ### Next steps {#next-steps}

-With all of this, you have just deployed, updated, and inspected your next-generation Bolt JS app on Heroku! 🎉
+Congratulations!
+You've just deployed, updated, and inspected your next-generation Bolt for JavaScript app on Heroku! 🎉

-You can now go forth to explore and customize your app using the different capabilities of the next-generation Platform if you please!
-Check out:
+You can now go forth to explore and customize your app using the different capabilities of the next-generation Platform!
+Check out some of these features that will help you build the next-generation app of your dreams:

 * [Built-in functions](https://slack.dev/bolt-js/future/built-in-functions), a collection of Slack-native actions like sending a message or creating a channel.
 * [Custom functions](https://slack.dev/bolt-js/future/custom-functions) for creating your own building blocks that accepts inputs, does something, and provides outputs.